Teachers

 Geeta grew up in a traditional Indian home where the yoga lifestyle and practice was a natural way of living.
 After taking a restorative weekend session with her sister in 2014, she took her first yoga teacher training with an online session for restorative yoga.
 At the time it was just to go deeper into her own practice without knowing that she would one day be teaching full time.
 But by 2017, Geeta traveled to Costa Rica to complete her 200 hour YTT and then her 50 hour Yin certification.
 Also trained in shamanic breathwork, and plant medicine facilitation, Geeta is passionate about living her practice both on and off the mat and tries to share the both the mindful and physical aspects of yoga with her students.
 Paying extra attention to the body/mind/spirit connection Geeta strives to lead inclusive classes that leave her students feeling supported, strong, recharged and peaceful.

-Nya is the Anti-Oppresive & Sequencing teacher in Kula’s 200hr YTT program.
+Geeta Wadehra is the Pranayama (breathwork) teacher in Kula’s 200hr YTT program.

 Patricia McPherson (she/her)